BrikerMan/Kashgari/mkdocs/docs/advance-use/handle-numeric-features.md

 SEQUENCE_LEN = 100

-# You can use WordEmbedding or BERTEmbedding for your text embedding
+# You can use Word Embedding or BERT Embedding for your text embedding
 text_embedding = BareEmbedding(task=kashgari.LABELING, sequence_length=SEQUENCE_LEN)
 start_of_p_embedding = NumericFeaturesEmbedding(feature_count=2,
                                                 feature_name='start_of_p',